 In case of less production than the volume stipulated in the PPA, APC shall fulfill its obligations by providing the missing electricity.

 Nuclear fuel shall be sourced from suppliers based on long term agreements entered into between APC and the suppliers.

 Subject to separate agreements that may be agreed by the parties, spent nuclear fuel of Russian origin may be reprocessed in the Russian Federation.

 APC is responsible for decommissioning and waste management for the NPP.
 Within this framework, APC will make the necessary payments to relevant funds.

 For the PPA period:

 Turkish companies and citizens will be included in the project to the extent possible.

-The project will be subject to all applicable laws, regulations and codes in Turkey.
+The project will be subject to all applicable laws, regulations and codes in Türkiye.
 All necessary licences, permits and approvals from related governmental organizations shall be obtained by APC.

 126.96.36.199.
 Sinop Nuclear Power Plant

-Electricity Generation Joint Stock Company (EUAS) is a state owned company and the largest electricity generation company in Turkey.
+Electricity Generation Joint Stock Company (EUAS) is a state owned company and the largest electricity generation company in Türkiye.
 EUAS operates the existing hydraulic and thermal power plants, including their maintenance, repair and rehabilitation.
 EUAS has been given the role of the state operating organization for NPPs that are owned and operated by the state (as a whole owner or shareholder).

-The MENR negotiated with candidate vendor countries (such as Canada, China, Japan, Republic of Korea).
-An agreement between the Government of the Republic of Turkey and the Government of Japan on Cooperation for Development of Nuclear Power Plants and the Nuclear Power Industry in the Republic of Turkey was signed on 3 May 2013.
-This agreement entered into force on 31 of July 2015 after completion of diplomatic procedures.
+An agreement between the Government of the Republic of Türkiye and the Government of Japan on Cooperation for Development of Nuclear Power Plants and the Nuclear Power Industry in the Republic of Türkiye was signed on 3 May 2013.
+This agreement entered into force on 31 July 2015 after completion of diplomatic procedures.

 EUAS International Incorporated Cell Company (EUAS International ICC) was established in 2015 as an oversea company of EUAS in order to manage and develop NPP projects on behalf of EUAS.